 Sometimes we may ask you for more sensitive information (also known as “special category data”).
 We will only ask for this information when it is necessary for the support we are providing you with (for example, we may ask about any health conditions you have while supporting you with a benefits application, or when offering one of our social care services to you).

 We will only use your personal information for the purposes that we originally obtained it for.
 We never sell or rent your personal information to other organisations.

-We use services offered by third party organisations to help us manage some functions of our charity, such as Charitylog to store your personal details and Virgin Money Giving to process donations.
+We use services offered by third party organisations to help us manage some functions of our charity, such as Charitylog to store your personal details and Virgin Money Giving and Localgiving to process donations.
 Before we use any third party organisation’s services, we put in place contracts that contain data protection clauses and/or ensure the organisation has appropriate data protection measures and policies in place in order to ensure your personal information is protected

 If while we are supporting you we think you may benefit from the services or support another organisation provides, we may share some of your information with them.
 This can include other charities, such as Sutton Carers Centre or Sutton Citizens Advice Service, or statutory bodies, such as Sutton Social Services.
 We will tell you what information we plan to share and ask for your consent to share it before we share anything, unless we are required to share the information to comply with relevant legislation or to protect your vital interests.

 Whenever we process information about you we are required to have a lawful basis to do so.
 The lawful bases we rely upon are:

 - Legitimate interests – we rely on this basis to offer you services and support where we need to collect personal information in order to do so and to support our aim of making Sutton an age friendly borough.
 This can include when we offer you advice appointments or when we provide you with our befriending service